SDS-192-Intro/MP3/README.md

 # Overview

 In this mini-project, you will analyze multiple data sources, including the Environmental Protection Agency's Toxic Release Inventory, recent US Census data on race/ethnicity, health indicators, and historic redlining maps to profile a "fenceline community" in the United States.
-Fenceline communities are neighborhoods in close proximity to high-risk chemical facilities, and are often sites of environmental racism and other environment justice concerns.
+Fenceline communities are neighborhoods in close proximity to high-risk chemical facilities, and are often sites of environmental racism and other environmental justice concerns.
 Your report, written in RMarkdown, will include visualizations, maps, text, and images that convey the kinds of risks individuals in these communities are exposed to and the extent to which certain demographics are disproportionately exposed to those risks.
 Every standard we have covered in this course will be practiced in this final assignment.

 # Learning Goals